fdebrus/Nikobus-HA/README.md

 - The feedback module has sent a command
 - A module is responding to a feedback module command
-- Any other messages, except those flagged to be ignored, are placed in a response queue for further processing
-- There is a draft logic to handle long button presses, which is under review and subject to change with the introduction of support for buttons with feedback LEDs [WIP].
+- Any other messages, except those flagged to be ignored, are placed in a response queue for further processing It also includes a draft logic to handle long button presses, which is under review and subject to change with the introduction of support for buttons with feedback LEDs [WIP].

+**nkbcommand**

+xxxxxxxxxxxxxx

 ## Gallery